CurveDocs/curve-resources/docs/en/crvusd/loan-strategies.md

 Example loans for each of the 4 quadrants are given in the [loan example section here](#loan-examples).
 The section directly below shows soft-liquidation losses based on user data, so prospective users can estimate losses.

 !!!warning "Actively managing loans is gas intensive"
     Actively managing loans is expensive when factoring in gas usage, loan size needs to be sufficient to offset this expense.
-As a general rule allow $\text{USD} \approx \text{gasPrice} \times 4$ to add collateral or repay debt, e.g. if gasPrice is 10 gWei allow \$40 to add collateral or repay debt.
+As a general rule allow $\text{USD} \approx \text{gasPrice} \times 4$ to add collateral or repay debt, e.g. if `gasPrice` is 10 `Gwei` allow \$40 to add collateral or repay debt.

 ---